Class will meet:

 If you need software for the course (haven't already set it up last term, for instance), See Appendix A of Exploring C++: The Adventure Begins (James, OER, 2nd Edition, July '24 (or later) release) for setup instructions of all software used in the course for Windows, macOS, Linux, and/or ChromeOS.
 Feel free to ask for help in any office hour or even a lab period if it's your laptop.

-In addition to this site and Blackboard, we'll also be using TopHat for all lecture videos, lecture participation, and testing.
+In addition to this site and Blackboard, we'll also be using TopHat for all lecture participation and testing.

 C++: